rarepotato8de/3x3macropad/README.md

 * Runs with QMK (VIAL) - freely programmable
 * Works with all major OSs, no driver needed

-The coolest part of the macropad is the OLED Display on which you can display images, text and small animations (See below)
+The coolest part of the macropad is the OLED Display on which you can display images, text and small animations

 ![Alt text](resources/animation-bongocat.gif)